 8th Grade Reading List

-Since many of these can also be purchased as audiobooks.
-You may also be interested on how audiobooks can be beneficial to your homeschool.
+Since many of these books on the 8th grade reading list can also be purchased as audiobooks, you may also be interested in how audiobooks can be beneficial to your homeschool.

 List of Books for 8th Graders